hubtype/botonic/docs/docs/deployment/standalone-js-bundle.md

 import { ReactBot } from '@botonic/react/src/react-bot'
 import { WebchatApp } from '@botonic/react/src/webchat-app'
 import { Webchat } from '@botonic/react/src/webchat'
-import {webchat} from "../webchat";  // pass in your webchat values, remove if not applicable.
+import { webchat } from '../webchat' // pass in your webchat values, remove if not applicable.

 export class SelfHostedApp extends WebchatApp {
   constructor({